tekknolagi/isdt/assignments/02-cli-constructive.md

 these if you so choose, however.
 (If you do decide to handle hidden files, try to not list `.snapshot/` itself as a new file!)

-Your output should take the form of a list of new files, one per line.
+Your output should be a list of files that are present in the directory but not in the snapshot, one per line.
+In other words, print out the files that have been added since the snapshot was taken.
 These should be valid paths relative to the given directory (so either `file1` or `./file1` is acceptable).
 You may find the `comm` utility useful in generating this list; see `man comm`.

 Please include a `#!` line at the beginning of your script that indicates it should be executed with either `/bin/sh` or `/bin/bash`. (`/bin/sh` points to